In this article

 You can get started with Byte in a few simple steps:

-The first step: order an impression kit on Byte's website.
+The first step is to order an impression kit on Byte's website.
 Unlike Invisalign, Byte treatment is completed 100% remotely.

 If you are not a candidate for Byte aligners, you will get a full refund for the impression kit.
 If you are a candidate, there is no obligation to purchase the aligners.

-After you and a licensed dentist approve the 3D treatment plan, Byte will deliver the aligners (with step-by-step instructions) straight to your door.
-The custom set of invisible aligners move your teeth safely, a little at a time.
-After one set of aligners is worn for a week, you’ll move onto the next set.
+After you and a licensed dentist approve the 3D treatment plan, Byte will deliver all of the aligners (with step-by-step instructions) straight to your door.
+These aligners will move your teeth a little at a time.
+After one set of aligners is worn for a week or two, you’ll move on to the next set.
 This cycle continues until your new smile is achieved.

-As a Byte customer, you’ll also receive the Hyperbyte®, an FDA-cleared dental movement acceleration device.
+As a Byte customer, you’ll also receive the HyperByte®, an FDA-cleared dental movement acceleration device.
 This device may help move teeth faster when used with your aligners for 5 minutes daily.

 After treatment, you will receive a custom-made retainer that ensures your teeth stay in place.

-Unlike many other aligner companies, Byte provides retainers at no additional cost.
+Your first set of retainers is included in the total treatment cost.
 The retainers are made for comfortable overnight wear.
-They also include a teeth whitening foam (BrightByte) and carrying case.
+They also include a teeth whitening foam (BrightByte) and a carrying case.